-While every U.S. medical school offers you an education that will prepare you for a career as a successful physician, the social mission of each school can defer greatly and you should be aware of these nuances as you apply.
-The successful applicant will have the basic qualifications a particular school wants, but will also be someone who has proven that their interests and values align closely with the chosen school.
-Reading these medical school mission statements carefully will give you information that can help you align your secondary applications and interviews appropriately.
+While every U.S. medical school offers you an education that will prepare you for a career as a successful physician, the social mission of each school vary greatly, and you should understand these nuances before you apply.

 Medical School Mission Statement Variation A